 Estadio El Sadar is located on the southern edge of Pamplona at about 2.5 kilometres from Pamplona’s city centre and 4 kilometres from the rail station.

-The walk from Pamplona’s city centre takes about 30 minutes, but one can also use bus 11 to get to the stadium.
+The walk from Pamplona’s city centre takes about 30 minutes, but you can also use bus 11 to get to the stadium.
 Take the bus from Plaza Pincipe de Viana in the direction of Cordevilla or Parque Comercial Galaria.
 Get off at Sadar, which is right in front of the stadium.

-From the rail station one can take bus 16.
+From the rail station take bus 16.
 Take the bus in the direction of Beriain Pza Larre and get off at Zaragoza 84, from where it is a short walk to the stadium.